SoftwareHeritage/swhapguide/SWHAP@Paris.md

 Once this is done, return to the Wikidata software item and use the _Commons category_ statement (P373) to connect the Wikimedia category.

-**Articles**
+**PDFs**
-If you collected reports, articles, in PDF format, you can upload them to Wikimedia in the exact same way as pictures or videos.
+If you collected any document in PDF format (flyers, diagrams, notes, internal communications, correspondences), you can upload them to Wikimedia in the exact same way as pictures or videos.
 Once this is done, go back the Wikidata item and use the _document file on Wikimedia Commons (P996)_ statement to link these documents to the Wikidata item.

+**Publications**

+MF: where shall we archive publications?
+HAL?
+Wikimedia

 ### What shall I do with the content I can't archive on Wikimedia?